Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Other great float rods for salmon fishing are:

-For more of the best salmon rods check out my page Best Salmon Rods For River Fishing.
+For more on rods, check out my page, Best Salmon Rods For River Fishing.

 Best Reels For Salmon Fishing

-If you are using a spinning reel for salmon fishing, it’s best to use one that has a great drag and solid gears.
+If you are using a spinning reel for salmon fishing, it’s best to use one that has a good smooth, drag with solid gears, and one that can hold plenty of line.
+One of the best spinning reels for salmon is the 3500 to 4500 Shimano Stradic FL.

 Best Centerpin Reels For Salmon Fishing